-- Reducing class sizes thus improving opportunities for effective teaching and accelerating progress - To allocate a 'Catch Up' Teacher to each Year Group providing small group work with an experienced teacher focussed on overcoming gaps in learning - 1-1 support - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Transition from primary to secondary and transition internally and into EYFS. - Additional learning support. - Pay for all activities, educational visits and residentials.
-Ensuring children have firsthand experiences to use in their learning in the classroom. - Support the funding of specialist learning teachers. - To allow the children to learn a participate in a variety of arts projects - Behaviour and nurture support during lunchtimes.
+- Reducing class sizes thus improving opportunities for effective teaching and accelerating progress - To allocate a 'Catch Up' Teacher to Year Groups providing small group work with an experienced teacher focussed on overcoming gaps in learning - 1-1 support - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Transition from into EYFS, internal transitions and transition from primary school to secondary school. - Additional learning support. - Pay for all activities, educational visits and residentials.
+Ensuring children have first-hand experiences to use in their learning in the classroom. - Support the funding of specialist learning teachers. - To allow the children to learn a participate in a variety of arts projects - Behaviour and nurture support during lunchtimes. - Behaviour support consultant.